Infinite-dimensional nonholonomic and vakonomic systems: Group symmetry in nonholonomic systems

 where $\lambda_i$ are Lagrange multipliers.
 This equation is usually written on the Lie algebra itself, where a {\it nondegenerate} operator $A:\mathfrak{g}\to \mathfrak{g}^*$ identifies $\mathfrak{g}$ and $\mathfrak{g}^*$, and the Lagrange multipliers are determined by the relations $a_i(v)=0$ for $v=A^{-1}m$.

 \begin{remark} There is a particularly interesting case, when the subspace $\ell\subset \mathfrak{g}$ is itself invariant under the Euler--Arnold equation.
-In this case the Lagrange multipliers vanish, and the corresponding three problems have the same flows: the nonholonomic Lagrange-d'Alembert flow, the vakonomic (or subriemannian geodesic) flow, and the unconstrained (Euler--Arnold) geodesic flow on $G$ restricted to the initial conditions in this subspace $\ell$, see \cite{jovanovic2001geometry,fedorov2006integrable}. \end{remark}
+In this case the Lagrange multipliers vanish, and the corresponding three problems have the same flows: the nonholonomic Lagrange-d'Alembert flow, the vakonomic (or subriemannian geodesic) flow, and the unconstrained (Euler--Arnold) geodesic flow on $G$ restricted to the initial conditions in this subspace $\ell$, so this is a quasiholonomic system, see \cite{jovanovic2001geometry,fedorov2006integrable}. \end{remark}